|$1,398 – $2,198||Price Range||$399 – $1,598|

 Bottom line, if you weigh over ~230 pounds, we’d recommend Awara over Nectar.

-Nectar is an all-foam mattress that is made up four foam layers.
+Nectar is an all-foam mattress that is made up of three foam layers.
 Here’s a quick summary of each layer within the bed.

 As you can see, the Nectar mattress is all about memory foam.
 If you like it, great.
 If not, Awara is likely the more ideal option.